Miltonly/Streets/Septimus Heights

 How fast do homes sell on Septimus Heights?

 Homes on Septimus Heights typically find buyers within a few months.
-The neighbourhood average for townhouses is around three months.
-Recent activity suggests a balanced market.
+The broader Harrison market sees townhomes sell in about three months on average.

 What kinds of homes are on Septimus Heights?